billyadelphia/smart-contract-audit/SALV.md

 In total, 16 issues were reported including :
 - 8 owner privileges (the ability of an owner to manipulate the contract).
 - 3 transfer amount manipulation (the final amount that the recipient will receive might be changed based on tax and reward function).
-- 2 external calls risk (External calls may execute malicious code in that contract or any other contract that it depends upon).
+- 2 low severity external calls risk (External calls may execute malicious code in that contract or any other contract that it depends upon).
-- 2 timestamp dependence risk (the timestamp of the block can be manipulated by the miner, and all direct and indirect uses of the timestamp should be considered).
+- 2 medium severity of timestamp dependence risk (the timestamp of the block can be manipulated by the miner, and all direct and indirect uses of the timestamp should be considered).
-- 1 gas issues (Possible of high gas usage and out of gas error cause by wallet like Metamask fail to calculate the gas usage).
+- 1 low severity of gas issues (Possible of high gas usage and out of gas error cause by wallet like Metamask fail to calculate the gas usage).
+- 2 low severity of know ERC20 issues.

 ## 2.1 Owner privileges
 ### Severity: Owner Privileges.